 - Eliminating barriers to program participation that might otherwise exist

 Grant awards may also support capacity building designed to help organizations best meet the needs of those they serve by expanding services, enhancing program quality, and/or improving operational efficiencies.
 Applicants are encouraged to include within their requests funding for capacity building, which may include, but is not limited to:

 - Activities designed to increase staff engagement and retention; and

 The goal of capacity building support is to strengthen the program, the organization, and those doing the work.

 While applying organizations are not required to include capacity building in their overall request, we encourage applicants to consider how such requests may strengthen your organization and its ability to serve young people.
-For additional information about what qualifies as capacity building, please see the FAQ document for the Investing in Youth Resiliency RFP.

 A portion of budget requests may also include support to address unmet needs of young people served, which may include but are not limited to: